MOBergeron/davidlebr1.github.io/_posts/2015-07-08-google-deepdream.markdown

 It can take a few minutes to install and download the docker image.

-For more information, you can visit the [mjibson repo](https://github.com/mjibson/ddd).
-Thanks to him to make the Google DeepDream a lot easier to try.
+For more information, you can visit [mjibson repo](https://github.com/mjibson/ddd).
+Thanks to him for making the Google DeepDream a lot easier to try.

 ###Original imageI use the default setting which is ```inception_4c/output```
 ![Original image]({{ site.url }}/images/google-deepdream/original.jpg)